jamstack-cms/jamstack-cms/README.md

 ❯◉ Post Confirmation
 ?
 What functionality do you want to use for Post Confirmation ❯◉ Create your own module
 ?
 Enter the name of the group to which users will be added.
-Amin
+Admin

 $ amplify push
 ```